 Transitions Abroad's Writers' Guidelines and Contests Narrative Travel Writing Contest

-Guidelines for the 2015 Narrative Travel Writing Contest
+for the 2016 Narrative Travel Writing Contest

 |Photo of one of the artistically refurbished American school buses in Panama City, soon to be retired, from the The Death of the Red Devils, the 2014 Transitions Abroad Narrative Writing Contest winning entry by Darrin Duford.|

 |Congratulations to the 2014 Narrative Travel Writing Contest Winners!|

 | 2014 Theme: The theme for this year's contest is very broad and in keeping with our editorial.
 We wish to explore the idea of travel as a way to not only leave behind your material and spiritual preconceptions, but to use the opportunity to open up to ideas, aesthetics, and rituals which you have internalized into your own life going forward.
 What did you learn during your travels and did this fundamentally transform your perception(s) of the world?
 Do you believe that you may have touched your hosts in ways that may have transformed in some way their views of the world as well, or is that presumptuous as a de facto "outsider" to their rituals and way of life?
 As always, we encourage you to approach the subject in the empathetic way in which you traveled and stayed in host countries and homes.
 Please weave these ideas implicitly into a narrative if this relates to one of your experiences.